Shor's algorithm

 Shor's algorithm is a quantum algorithm for finding the prime factors of an integer.
 It was developed in 1994 by the American mathematician Peter Shor.
 It is one of the few known quantum algorithms with compelling potential applications and strong evidence of superpolynomial speedup compared to best known classical (non-quantum) algorithms.
-However, beating classical computers will require millions of qubits due to the overhead caused by quantum error correction.
+However, beating classical computers may require quantum computers with millions of qubits due to the overhead caused by quantum error correction.

 Shor proposed multiple similar algorithms for solving the factoring problem, the discrete logarithm problem, and the period-finding problem.
 "Shor's algorithm" usually refers to the factoring algorithm, but may refer to any of the three algorithms.
 The discrete logarithm algorithm and the factoring algorithm are instances of the period-finding algorithm, and all three are instances of the hidden subgroup problem.